andyglick/knife-api/README.md

 top-level namespace automatically.
 Additionally, if you are using `rake`, it will detect this and make it available to rake's DSL as well.

-If you wish to use this code elsewhere, just `include Chef::Knife::DSL` into your classes/modules.
+If you wish to use this code elsewhere, just `include Chef::Knife::API` into your classes/modules.

 Both commands take two argument-passing styles.
 Both use an array of strings to